Futureproof: Lunar Mining

 Future Narrative

 The race to secure more helium-3 (He-3) is on!
 The isotope of helium is rare on Earth due to our shielding atmosphere, but it is plentiful in the lunar soil.
-He-3 is advancing quantum computing, powering fusion energy facilities, and making the production of in-space propellants possible.
+He-3 is advancing quantum computing, powering fusion energy facilities, and enabling the production of in-space propellants.
 New companies are growing, offering trans-lunar transport, space mining equipment manufacturing and maintenance, lunar accommodations, and even space medical care.
 Thankfully, with such a range of space exploration and energy companies all staking claims to lunar plots, an international regulatory board oversees allocations for mining operations.
 I’m proud to crew one of the Prospector craft, which oversees sustainable lunar mining and exploration operations.

 Technology